COVID-19 Vaccine

 COVID-19 and Illness Testing

 Patients with or without symptoms can walk in to any Primary Health urgent care clinic to be tested for COVID or other illnesses.
-Most PCR test results are back in 48 hours or less.

 Please provide insurance information if you would like us to bill your insurance company.
 Most insurance plans cover the cost of COVID testing and the associated visit; copays and deductibles may apply.